Finding Nemo at Xel-ha Riviera Maya!

 Out of my experiences, Xel-Ha is indeed my favorite.
-This eco-park is geared towards nature and Mayan culture lovers, who enjoy the occasional thrill but mainly want to play with those peaceful inhabitants of the sea depths and wonder at the bounty of the tropics, and maybe get a Mayan spa treatment during the day too.
+This eco-park is geared towards nature and Mayan culture lovers, who enjoy the occasional thrill but mainly want to play with those peaceful inhabitants of the sea depths and wonder at the tropics’ bounty and maybe get a Mayan spa treatment during the day too.
 Xel-Ha advertises itself as the biggest natural aquarium in the world, but once you get in, you realize this is much more than waterworks.
-It’s a park full of trails to bike and zip-line, underground rivers to navigate, when one gets lost only to be surprised by the most amazing spots, bays, grottos and cenotes.
+It’s a park full of trails to bike and zip-line, underground rivers to navigate when one gets lost only to be surprised by the most amazing spots, bays, grottos, and cenotes.

 Can’t you dive?
 No problem!
 This natural aquarium is open for everybody’s enjoyment.
-Who said you need to take a diving course to explore the seabed?
+Who said you need to take a driving course to explore the seabed?
 Snuba is the clever combination of snorkeling and scuba diving for the less daring among us.
 If you can snorkel, you can Snuba too.
-Once I was underwater, surrounded by the deep silence of the sea, all my fear was gone when I spotted playful colorful fish circling around me.
-Then I thought I had found Nemo, but later I learned it belong to the Sergeant Major species and was certainly not a clownfish!
+Once I was underwater, surrounded by the deep silence of the sea, all my fear was gone when I spotted playful, colorful fish circling me.
+Then I thought I had found Nemo, but later I learned it belongs to the Sergeant Major species and was certainly not a clownfish!

-To end my day, I decided to skip the Mayan spa therapy and went to the Path of Consciousness.
+I decided to skip the Mayan spa therapy and went to the Path of Consciousness to end my day.
 The name certainly intrigued me enough.
 Scattered through, I bumped into carved stones with insightful legends written on them, the kind that makes me stop and reflect.
-After submerging myself into a totally different element for hours, I was getting a gift from the rich Mayan tradition.
+After submerging myself into a totally different element for hours, I got a gift from the rich Mayan tradition.

 I found it very refreshing.
-Then I went for a temascal (sweat lodge) to end a perfect day in close contact with the sea creatures I had mostly seen through a glass until now.
-And I returned home with that feeling you have upon waking up and recalling your last dream, when it slips through the layers of your memory unless you make the effort to say it out loud.
+Then I went for a Temascal (sweat lodge) to end a perfect day in close contact with the sea creatures I had mostly seen through a glass until now.
+And I returned home with that feeling you have upon waking up and recalling your last dream when it slips through the layers of your memory unless you make an effort to say it out loud.